SamuAnders/sql-data-warehouse-project/README.md

 # SQL Data Warehouse Project

 Hello, welcome to data warehouse and analytics projects 👋 In this project I build data warehouse with SQL Server, including ETL processes, data modelling, and analytics for generating actionable insights.
-This project is a tutorial I see from Baara
+This project is a tutorial I see from Baara.
+I only make minor modification

 ---
 ## 🌐 Data Architecture